Membership Geeks

 Bob Burg, the author of “The Go-Giver”, famously coined the term “Know, Like, Trust”.

-This means that people will do business with people they know, people they like, and people they trust.
+This means that people will do business with people they know, people they like, and people they trust, sou can build that trust by focusing on your personal brand.

 This is where content marketing comes in…